znatri/HeartFailurePredictor-CS4641/PROPOSAL.md

 ![Confusion Matrix](https://i.imgur.com/DX0Ga5T.png)

-Employing the logistic regression model allowed us to construct a confusion matrix, revealing insights into the model's performance.
+The confusion matrix above, revealed key insights into the model's performance.
 We observed a higher accuracy in predicting true negatives compared to true positives.
 The combined count of true negatives and true positives constituted a substantial portion of our sample, indicating a satisfactory predictive capability.

 The model did exhibit instances of false negatives and false positives, which had a negligible impact on the accuracy metric.
 These occurrences introduce a challenge, as they represent cases where the model failed to identify positive outcomes when they were, in fact, present.